Hyle33ies/CSC1004-Java-Chatroom/README.md

 The other two runnable programs are `client/Client` and `server/Server`.
 Please run them.

-The server doesn't have a GUI and logs will be outputed in the system console.
+The server doesn't have a GUI and logs will be outputted in the system console.
 You don't need to understand them in order to use this application.

 The client side should look like this. **If this window is successfully launched, it means your database setting is correct**, otherwise, please update your database setting with the instructions above.![](assets/image-20230417223031903.png)